William L. Yancey: Alabama platform and address to the people of Alabama

 Within a few months of his resignation, Yancey moved to Montgomery, where he purchased a 20 acre dairy farm while establishing a law partnership with John A. Elmore.
 No longer a planter, Yancey still remained a slaveholder, owning 11 slaves in 1850, 14 by 1852, and 24 between 1858 and 1860.
 While he had suggested with his resignation that his active role in politics might be over, "perhaps forever", Yancey found this to be impossible.

-Yancey recognized the significance of the Wilmot Proviso to the South and in 1847, as the first talk of slaveholder Zachary Taylor as a presidential candidate surfaced, Yancey saw him as a possibility for bringing together a Southern political movement that would cross party lines.
+Yancey recognized the significance to the South of the Wilmot Proviso and, in 1847, as the first talk of slaveholder Zachary Taylor as a presidential candidate surfaced, Yancey saw him as a possibility for bringing together a Southern political movement that would cross party lines.
 Yancey made it clear that his support for Taylor was conditional upon Taylor denouncing the Wilmot Proviso.
-However, Taylor announced that he would seek the Whig nomination, and in December 1847 Lewis Cass of Michigan, the leading Democratic candidate, endorsed the policy of popular sovereignty.
+However, Taylor announced that he would seek the Whig nomination, and, in December 1847, Lewis Cass of Michigan, the leading Democratic candidate, endorsed the policy of popular sovereignty.

 With no available candidate sufficiently opposed to the Proviso, Yancey in 1848 secured the adoption by the state Democratic convention of the "Alabama Platform," which was endorsed by the legislatures of Alabama and Georgia and by Democratic state conventions in Florida and Virginia.
 The platform endorsed these proposals: